-Following a branding guide is the best way to maintain brand consistency or having such consistent imagery and design elements that your audience immediately associates those elements with your brand.
-Target has maintained brand consistency for years by designing all of their graphics utilizing their signature red font, ample white space, and bullseye-like design elements.
+Following your brand guidelines is the best way to maintain brand consistency or having such consistent imagery and elements that your audience immediately associates those elements with your brand.
+Target has maintained brand consistency for years by designing all of their graphics utilizing their signature red font, ample white space, and bullseye-like elements.

 Tip #6: Keep it Simple.

-The most widely agreed-upon social media graphic design tip from our designers is to simply keep it simple.
+The most widely agreed-upon tip for social media graphics from our designers is to simply keep it simple.

 Having such a small canvas to work with (compared to larger works like ebooks and flyer designs) causes overcrowding to happen, fast.